 To preview the UI, click Select Design Surface in the toolbar and select Design.
 Notice that the text input is pre-filled with "Name" and the button is labeled "Button."
 So now you'll change these strings.

 - Open the Project window and then open app > res > values > strings.xml.

 This is a string resources file where you should specify all your UI strings.
 Doing so allows you to manage all UI strings in a single location, which makes it easier to find, update, and localize (compared to hard-coding strings in your layout or app code).

 - Click Open editor at the top of the editor window.
 This opens the Translations Editor, which provides a simple interface for adding and editing your default strings, and helps keep all your translated strings organized.

-- Enter "edit_message" for the key name.
+- In the Add Key dialog, enter "edit_message" for the key name.